stag-enterprises/pk./src/ext/antora-atom/README.md

 you can create a feed with `tags: [ '*:foo' ]` to only include those those pages.

 Note the syntax above.
-Tag filters have this format: `component:module:name`.
+Tag filters have this format: `version@component:module:name`.
-Component can be omitted to mean the current component, but module and name are always required.
+Component can be omitted to mean the current component and version, but module and name are always required.
+Version (with `@`) can be omitted, and the latest version will be used.
+The latest version is determined according to [Antora](https://docs.antora.org/antora/latest/how-component-versions-are-sorted/#latest-version).

 You can use the `*` glyph to represent any available option, as shown above.
 To get a feed with all pages from a component, you could do `*:*`.